 Industry Certifications: Students will have the opportunity to sit for the OSHA 10 and EPA certifications.
+Program Outcomes Graduates will be able to:

-- 1. Demonstrate mathematical skills to solve problems in electrical, refrigeration, and air conditioning systems, gas heating systems, and oil heating systems. - 2.
-Apply troubleshooting skills to diagnose and repair refrigeration, heating, & electrical systems.

-3. Apply knowledge to install heating, air conditioning, and refrigeration systems.
+- Demonstrate mathematical skills to solve problems in electrical, refrigeration, and air conditioning systems, gas heating systems, and oil heating systems. - 2.
+Apply troubleshooting skills to diagnose and repair refrigeration, heating, & electrical systems. - 3.
+Apply knowledge to install heating, air conditioning, and refrigeration systems. - 4 Sit for the FPA Certification